-All teachers and Support staff Act as a role model in the use of language at all times Plan and deliver lessons to meet the needs of all EAL learners Vocabulary lessons are used throughout the week Pre-teaching of language or topics where necessary SLT member responsible for Teaching, Learning & Assessment Coordinate all support for pupils with EAL in and out of class Equip teachers and teaching support staff with the knowledge, skills and resources to be able to support and monitor pupils with EAL.
-Ensure good contact with parents and external agencies where needed.
-SLT responsible for assessment Analyse progress and attainment data each half term, including that of EAL pupils.
-Work with relevant staff to ensure provision matches needs for all pupils.
+All teachers and - Act as a role model in the use of language at all times Support staff Plan and deliver lessons to meet the needs of all EAL learners Vocabulary lessons are used throughout the week - Pre-teaching of language or topics where necessary SLT member - Coordinate all support for pupils with EAL in and out of class responsible for - Equip teachers and teaching support staff with the knowledge, skills and Teaching, Learning resources to be able to support and monitor pupils with EAL. & Assessment - Ensure good contact with parents and external agencies where needed.
+SLT responsible for - Analyse progress and attainment data each half term, including that of EAL assessment pupils. - Work with relevant staff to ensure provision matches needs for all pupils.